 Complete the online application here: Pratt Young Scholars Application

-Before you begin the application, make sure you have the following documents saved as a doc or pdf:
+Before you begin the application, make sure you have the following documents:

 - A copy of the most recent report card.